CSCI440Group17/CSCI440-Tutorial/index.md

 |Rubeus|Hagrid|Magical Creature Care|

-Then a good candidate key may be the combination of FirstName & LastName. *Notice that the attribute ProfessorOf in both of the tables has a professor who teaches Potions.* This is why we cannot say the column ProfessorOf is a candidate key, because it does not uniquely identify a specific entry.
+Then a good candidate key may be the combination of FirstName & LastName. *Notice that the attribute ProfessorOf in the table above has two professors who teaches Potions.* This is why we cannot say the column ProfessorOf is a candidate key, because it does not uniquely identify a specific entry.

 ## Example Problems